paulknewton/minecraft-stat-checker/README.md

 [![DeepSource](https://static.deepsource.io/deepsource-badge-light.svg)](https://deepsource.io/gh/paulknewton/minecraft-stat-checker/?ref=repository-badge)

 # minecraft-stat-checker
-Tools to extract Minecraft player names from screenshots and retrieve player statistics Uses optical character recognition via Google Tesseract, and pandas dataframes for data summaries.
+Tools to extract Minecraft player names from screenshots and retrieve player statistics.
+Used to assess the level of your opponents before entering the game.
+Uses optical character recognition via Google Tesseract to extract usernames from images.
+Statistics retrieved from online Minecraft servers.
+Data is summarised using pandas dataframes and Seaborn heatmaps.

 ## What is it...?